codeconsortium/CCDNForumForumBundle/Resources/doc/install.md

 You can change the route of the standalone route to any route you like, it is included for convenience.

-**Warning:**

->Set the appropriate layout templates you want under the sections 'layout_templates' and the route to a users profile if you are not using the [CCDNUser\ProfileBundle](http://github.com/codeconsortium/CCDNUserProfileBundle).
-Otherwise use defaults.

 ### Step 4: Update your database schema.

 Make sure to add the ForumBundle to doctrines mapping configuration: